mikellykels/PersonalWebsite/content/about/index.md

   - ReactJS
 ---

+Hello!
+I'm Mikaela, often known as Kelly, a self-taught frontend software engineer with a deep-rooted passion for video games.
+Picture me immersed in the world of the original Nintendo, or engrossed in family LAN parties, navigating my way through classics like Hexen and Doom—that's where my journey began.

-Hi there!
-My name is Mikaela, or Kelly, and I'm a software engineer with a passion for video games.
-I have been playing games since the original Nintendo, along with having LAN parties with my family playing games like Hexen and Doom.
-I've always been fascinated by the way that they can transport players to different worlds and create engaging experiences.
-Some of my favorite games include The Last of Us Part I & II, Horizon Zero Dawn and Horizon Forbidden West, the Zelda series, and the Halo series.
+My love for video games is not just about playing, it's about the immersive experiences and alternate realities they create.
+Titles like The Last of Us Part I & II, Horizon Zero Dawn, Horizon Forbidden West, the Zelda series, and the Halo series are among my favorites.

-After studying art and design at SJSU, I decided to pursue a career in software engineering with a focus on frontend development.
-However, my love for games has never waned, and I'm now taking courses on C++ and Unreal Engine to learn more about game development and improve my skills in this exciting field.
+Following my studies in art and design at SJSU, I took a pivot into the realm of software engineering, with an emphasis on frontend development.
+But the game enthusiast in me remains alive and well.
+In fact, I'm currently broadening my skill set by learning more about game development through courses on C++ and Unreal Engine.

-I'm constantly seeking out new technologies and programming languages specific to the video game industry, as I believe that there is always room to learn and grow as a developer.
-I'm excited to continue exploring the video game industry and all that it has to offer, and I'm looking forward to the challenges and opportunities that lie ahead.
+I'm an avid explorer of new technologies and programming languages within the video game industry.
+I hold the philosophy that there's always room for growth and learning in any developer's journey.
+Excitement fills me as I continue to delve into the video game industry, eagerly anticipating the challenges and opportunities that lie ahead.

 Here are a few technologies I've been working with recently: